We understand that some people may be concerned about what self-isolation means for you and your family.

-This section covers questions relating to isolation as a result of COVID-19 in the Cayman Islands.
-Click the links below to skip to the relevant questions or scroll down to read more:
+This section covers questions relating to isolation as a result of testing positive for COVID-19 in the Cayman Islands.
+Click the drop-down sections below to skip to the relevant questions.

 Isolation means you need to stay indoors and avoid contact with other people.
 The Department of Public Health will advise when it is safe for you to be released.
 There are no exceptions, including to shop for groceries and other necessities.